-Pacific surfperch is a shore-angler's staple.
-Pacific surfperch is a tasty little fish that, from an eating perspective, fits in with its distant cousins the rockfish, snapper, sea bass, Porgy, and bream.
-Any recipes you find for these fish work with surfperch.
-Perch can be as large as 4 pounds but are most often far smaller when they are caught.
+This tasty little fish with white, firm flesh is similar to its distant cousins the rockfish, snapper, sea bass, porgy, and bream, so any recipes you find for these fish work with surfperch.
+The Pacific surfperch can grow to as large as 4 pounds but most often is far smaller at the time that it's caught.

-How to Cook and Serve Pacific Surfperch
+How to Cook Pacific Surfperch

 Unless the fish weighs more than 2 pounds, you shouldn't bother filleting Pacific surfperch, because you risk the loss of a lot of meat and time.
 Surfperch is best prepared grilled whole, crispy fried, or cooked en papillote.